 Change in Company Type

 Lorillard was purchased by rival Reynolds American (RAI) in 2015.
-In connection with the $27 billion deal, Lorillard and RAI sold the KOOL, Salem, Winston, Maverick, and blu e-Cigs brands to British firm Imperial Tobacco Group for about $7.1 billion to satisfy US anti-trust regulators.
+In connection with the $27 billion deal, Lorillard and RAI sold the KOOL, Salem, Winston, Maverick, and blu e-Cigs brands to British firm Imperial Brands for about $7.1 billion to satisfy US anti-trust regulators.

 Lorillard serves customers in the US, including its possessions and territories, and the UK.